korenmiklos/2020-08-23-eea/instructor-notes.md

 The key objective of this lesson is to make learners comfortable navigating the folders on their computer and accessing files from *different* folders using relative paths.
 It is also important that they can look into .csv files without messing them up in Excel or other spreadsheet editor.

+To discourage the usage of Excel, you can refer to the current case of having to rename lots of genes because their names are read as dates in Excel, leading to many errors in genetics publications.

 ### Topics and commands to cover

 `pwd`, `ls`, `cd`, `mkdir`, `head`, `cp`